pipeforce/pipeforce.github.io/docs/api/utils.md

 @text.startsWith(text,prefix)
 ```

-### replaceAll(text,regexp,replacement)
+### replaceAll(text,needle,replacement)
-Replace all occurrences of a substring (matching argument regex) with replacement string.
+Replace all occurrences of a needle text with replacement text.

 #### Returns
 ``string`` - The text with replacements applied.